Levies - Detailed Workflow Guide

-The following is a generic guide of issues, tips, and common practices for a garnishment workflow in Safari.
+The following is a generic guide of issues, tips, and common practices for an attachment order or garnishment workflow in Safari.

 REMEMBER to check the Library in Safari for your company's specific version of this workflow guide or other policy instructions.